dhakas9360/Learn-HTML-CSS/README.md

 # Learn-HTML-CSS
-## This repo is for practicing html css.
+- This repo is for practicing html and css.